bbauska/ibm-intermediate-web-dev/README.md

 performs is configuration.
 The checkpoint initiates a connection with the website or service and checks the website at specific intervals.
 The second step is testing.
-The checkpoint tests the website by sending requests to the server and evaluating the server\'s response time.
+The checkpoint tests the website by sending requests to the server and evaluating the server&apos;s response time.
 Other website features are also examined by the program, including error rates, page load times, and server resource utilization.
 Next, the checkpoint checks the return for specified content.
 The fourth step is Real Browser Monitoring (RBM).
 The checkpoint loads the content into a real browser.
-RBM launches a browser and monitors a web application, mimicking the user\'s interaction with the site.
+RBM launches a browser and monitors a web application, mimicking the user&apos;s interaction with the site.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">